A quiet Dutch village holds clues as European politics veer to the right

 For a quarter century, voters across the Netherlands have grown increasingly disgruntled as successive governments — despite high levels of taxation — were unable to stop the erosion of cradle-to-grave benefits citizens had come to expect for things like education, health care and pensions.

-“It is as if people are being forced to vote for Wilders,” said Walter de Jong, 80.
+“It is as if people are being forced to vote for Wilders,” said Sint Willebrord resident Walter de Jong, 80.
 A lifelong baker, De Jong said he was forced to close his business last year because of rising costs and stringent government rules.

-“Everything is going backward.
-Every year, it gets worse,” said De Jong.
-He previously supported the free market party of the outgoing prime minister, Mark Rutte, but chose not to vote in the latest election.

 The decline in Dutch living standards has coincided with rising immigration.
-Most have come from Ukraine and other former Soviet states; a smaller number have come from countries such as Syria and Turkey.
 Two decades ago, the Netherlands had a net outflow of migrants, but by 2022 that had swung to an influx of 224,000 in a nation of 17.5 million.

 The income needed to buy a first home has risen far faster than earnings, according to a 2022 study by the Dutch lender Rabobank.

-“Housing is a policy failure.
-It is very true and very real,” said Tom Theuns of Leiden University.
+“Housing is a policy failure,” said Tom Theuns of Leiden University.
 “And then you have a populist who says, ‘OK, the reason is: asylum seekers are given priority.’
 Even if this is a lie, this is how immigration becomes linked via racist messaging.
 It’s scapegoating.”

-Wilders advanced this line of reasoning in his election platform: “Why are asylum seekers first in line when looking for scarce housing?
-It has to stop.”

-His supporters placed the blame for these problems at the feet of the ruling coalition of Rutte.

 SHUN OR EMBRACE POPULISM?